Requiem (1999-2006): a Power Metal band from Haapajärvi, Pohjois-Pohjanmaa, Finland.

 See All... ⏬

 The deal also saw some major changes in the line-up.
 Ahti Komu was replaced by Henrik Klingenberg (keyboard).
 Matti Auvinen (one of the founding members of Requiem) wasn't satisfied with the musical direction that the band was heading and he wanted still to make more death metal influenced music.
 It was clear that there was no turning back, so he left and was replaced by Pasi Kauppinen.
-The Arrival (2002), their next album, arrived followed by Mask Of Damnation (2003) the next year.
+The Arrival (2002), their next album, arrived followed by Mask Of Damnation (2003) and Requiem Forever (2005) respectively.

 See Less... ⏫